 The hard-working liver labors tirelessly in the right upper quadrant of our abdomen, and given its low-key nature (no throbbing, pulsing, or breathy sounds), it’s easily forgotten.
 In fact, the liver rarely causes pain in the absence of a serious condition.
 Knowing the earliest signs and symptoms of liver disease is imperative in seeking timely medical treatment and intervention.

 According to the American Liver Foundation, at least 10 percent of Americans have some form of liver disease.
 Additionally, the American Liver Foundation reports that hepatitis C, non-alcoholic fatty liver disease, and liver cancer are all occurring with greater incidence.

-Alcohol abuse, hepatitis viruses and obesity – all considered highly preventable – are the leading three risk factors for death from liver disease.
-Other causes of liver disease include cancer, autoimmune diseases and genetic or metabolic disorders.
+Alcohol abuse, hepatitis viruses, and obesity – all considered highly preventable – are the leading three risk factors for death from liver disease.
+Other causes of liver disease include cancer, autoimmune diseases, and genetic or metabolic disorders.

 Sadly, symptoms of many liver disorders do not manifest until serious – sometimes irreversible – damage has occurred.
 A population-based study found that 69 percent of adults with cirrhosis were unaware of having liver disease.
-Another study found Hispanic Americans and African Americans are at more risk for developing liver disease than Caucasians.
+Another study found that Hispanic Americans and African Americans are at greater risk for developing liver disease than Caucasians.

 Non-Alcoholic Liver Disease

 When people refer to liver diseases or damage not caused by excessive alcohol use, they’re usually referring to a non-alcoholic fatty liver disease, also known as NAFLD.
-This condition leads to an excess fat gathering in the liver.
+This condition leads to excess fat gathering in the liver.

 Damage caused by NAFLD presents signs and symptoms similar to liver disease by alcohol abuse.
 Non-alcoholic fatty liver disease is an umbrella term, with the most common form simply named fatty liver.
 Causes of fatty liver include: